calin-darie/learn2csharp/03.Objects/ReadMe.txt

 You may now remove the now unused IsPointInCircle method.

-Include and run the CircleContains tests
+Include CircleContainsPoint.cs in the unit tests project and run the  tests again.

 10) There's another comment trying to explain what part of Main is doing:
 // did the circles collide?
-Create a method on Circle named Intersects, that takes another Circle and returns a bool: true when the two circles intersect, false when they don't
+Create a method on Circle named CollidesWith, that takes another Circle and returns a bool: true when the two circles collide, false when they don't

-        public bool Intersects(Circle other)
+        public bool CollidesWith(Circle other)
         {
             // compute distance to other circle's center; compare with sum of radii; return the result;
 			// as a first step, you may want paste the lines you're trying to extract here; circleCenter becomes this.center; othercircleCenter becomes other.Center
         }

-Include and run the CircleIntersects tests.
+Include and run the CircleCollidesWith tests.

-Create another Circle object for the other circle
+Back in Main, create another Circle object for the second circle we're reading.

             Circle othercircle = new Circle
             {